1dv023/syllabus/lectures/06/production_nodejs.md

 designed for a production environment, as it will leak memory, and will not scale past a single process.
 ```
-In this course it is optinal to fix this but if you are you want you can check up this resources:
+In this course it is optional to fix this but if you are you want you can check up this resources:
 https://www.npmjs.com/package/connect-redis
 Remember that if you use the above package you must have a running [redis](http://redis.io/) server.
 In [our vagrant](https://github.com/1dv023/node-mongodb-vagrant) this is installed by default.